GermisaCompanyLimited/Germisa-Handbook/Benefits and Perks/Sabbatical.md

 After every 5 years of working at Clef, employees are encouraged to take a one-quarter (12 contiguous weeks) paid sabbatical.

 During this sabbatical, they should work on passion projects -- something outside the scope of their normal work that is interesting and exciting to them.
-This could be researching a topic of interest, working for the US Digital Service, helping a nonprofit, or something else altogether.
+This could be researching a topic of interest, helping a nonprofit, or something else altogether.

 The sabbatical should be a time of self-improvement and exploration with a central activity or theme.
 At the end of the sabbatical, the employee should put together a presentation about their sabbatical and present it to the team when they get back to the office.